K-Schubert/RAG-ML-chatbot/README.md

 Try out different proposed methods described in [Related Works](#related-works).

 #### Knowledge Distillation
 Here I distill the finetuned LLM with [Knowledge Distillation](https://arxiv.org/abs/1503.02531).
 The idea is to train a small student model which learns to align its outputs on a larger teacher model, achieving similar performance at a much lower cost.
+Aligning the student model on the output probability distribution of the teacher model provides much richer information to the student compared to training on the training data (eg. only a one-hot encoded label for a classification task).

+	* + Smaller model, big speed gain at inference
+	* - Need access or train a teacher model, expensive: requires ~5-10% of teacher training compute (DistilBert is 40% smaller, 60% faster and retains 97% of NLU capabilities of BERT, but trained on 8 16GB V100s for 90 hours)

 #### Post-Training Model Quantization
 Here I quantize the finetuned distilled LLM using [GPTQ](https://arxiv.org/pdf/2210.17323.pdf)/GGML with the [huggingface implementation](https://huggingface.co/docs/transformers/main_classes/quantization).

+	* Weight quantization: store model weights in ```int8``` and dequantize to ```fp32``` for inference.
+This is not faster but saves space (fp32->int8: 4x).
+	* Activation quantization: convert all inputs/outputs into ```int8``` and do computations in ```int8```.
+Need for (static/dynamic) calibration to determine layer scale factors.
+This allows faster inference but can require specific hardware.

+#### Post-Training Model Pruning
+The idea is to remove some connections in the neural network, resulting in a sparse network.
+The choice of pruning method depends on the inference hardware.

+	* Magnitude pruning: select pruning factor x (proportion of connections to remove), set lower x% of weights (by absolute value) to 0.
+Sometimes retrain the model for a few more epochs after pruning.
+Inference is not faster and doesn't save disk space.
+However, using sparse matrix multiplication allows faster inference if the hardware supports these operations.
+	* Structured pruning: follow a pruning structure.
+Store only non-0 values according to a structured sparsity pattern (compression).

 #### Flash-Attention
 I will implement [Flash-Attention](https://arxiv.org/abs/2205.14135) using this [repo](https://github.com/Dao-AILab/flash-attention).
 Attention has O(n^2) time and memory complexity.
 Traditionally, K, Q and V vectors are stored in High Bandwidth Memory (HBM) which is large in memory but slow in processing.
 Traditional attention implementation loads keys, queries, and values from HBM to GPU on-chip SRAM, performs a single step of the attention mechanism, writes it back to HBM, and repeats this for every single attention step.
 Flash-Attention loads the K, Q and V vectors once, fuses the operations of attention and writes them back to memory.